digitalsanity/recalbox-in-docker/README.md

 # Working/tested

 - ROCKPro64 (RK3399)
-  - https://github.com/ayufan-rock64/linux-build/releases 0.8.0rc5 -- rc6 does not work -- mate armhf, bionic LXDE arm64, minimal armhf releases tested.
+  - https://github.com/ayufan-rock64/linux-build/releases 0.8.0rc5 -- rc6 does not work -- openmediavault armhf, mate armhf, bionic LXDE arm64, minimal armhf releases tested.
 The container release does not work.
-Must be on -1163 kernel or newer.
+Must be on -1161 kernel or newer.
   - https://github.com/mrfixit2001/debian_desktop/releases - Second Release or newer.

 # Should work

 - ROCK64 (RK3328)
-  - https://github.com/ayufan-rock64/linux-build/releases 0.8.0rc5 -- rc6 does not work -- mate armhf, bionic LXDE arm64, minimal armhf releases tested.
+  - https://github.com/ayufan-rock64/linux-build/releases 0.8.0rc5 -- rc6 does not work -- openmediavault armhf, mate armhf, bionic LXDE arm64, minimal armhf releases tested.
 The container release does not work.
-Must be on -1163 kernel or newer.
+Must be on -1161 kernel or newer.

 # Other notes